 It’s a familiar situation.
 One morning you walk into the kitchen for your coffee and notice your windows or patio door looks a little foggy.
-Some days – and especially overnight – the fogginess goes away, but it always comes back, and over time becomes more obvious.
-It’s window condensation – a potential precursor to larger problems, like damaged window panes, rotting wood, insulation problems, mildew, & mould.
+Some days – and especially overnight – the fogginess goes away, but it always comes back and becomes more pronounced over time.
+It’s window condensation – a potential precursor to larger problems, like damaged window panes, rotting wood, insulation problems, mildew, & mold.

 What is Condensation?

 One of the most common misconceptions about condensation is that the problem lies with the surface the water appears on – usually a window or wall.
 But in reality, it’s the moisture in the air.

 Simply put, condensation occurs as water vapour turns into liquid water.